hydroper/as3razen/todo/codegen.md

 * [ ] Visit conversion values in the node mapping carefully and travel until the topmost value of the conversion and pass it as a parameter to the node visitor rather than just directly taking the semantic thing from the node's mapping.

+## Constant values

+* [ ] Visit constant values in the node mapping before generating code for an expression.
+Constant values should yield a cheap AVM2 constant value.

 ## Package initialization

 * [ ] Omit package initialization code if it is empty.